panjezor/quest-graph/README.md

 My discord tag is Jenuzor#7117, pm me if you're up!

 If you have any additional comments or suggestions, feel free to put them in!

+### How to use it

+Copy-paste the contents of graph.pv into a GraphViz engine, like edotor.net .

+This should show you what it looks like.